 Use words like sincerely or faithfully or simply best before your name.

-The above-mentioned points are necessary to understand the answer to how to write follow up email after interview
+The above-mentioned points are necessary to understand the answer to how to write a follow-up email after an interview.

 Subject line: Thank you for your time

 Dear Ms. Jones,

 Thank you for taking the time to speak with me about the finance analyst role.
 It was an opportunity to meet you and learn more about it.